cmkhaledsaifullah/DeepAPIMethodCumArgRecc/README.md

  ```

 Step 2:
-Delete(or store at another place) the log.txt file, all files in models, damca_dataset,slp_dataset and slamc_dataset files.
+Delete(or store at another place) the dcc_log.txt file, all files in dcc_models, dcc_damca_dataset,dcc_slp_dataset and dcc_slamc_dataset files.

-Put the java projetects you want to parse at subject_systems folder.
+Put the java projects you want to parse at dcc_subject_systems folder.
 It is reccomended to put the whole projects in a folder.
 You need not built the project.

 Step 3: